ev0clu/weather-app/README.md

 -   Dinamically rendering website
 -   Search location by city name
+-   Display current weather informations
+-   Display 5 days weather forecast informaitons with 3-hour step
--   Change background color according to the weather
+-   Change background color and icons according to the weather status
 -   Display error if city name does not exist

 ## Dependencies